 Pendlewood Forest in Myrazod (Savlinor) is home to a secretive and secluded community of Elves.
-They do not mince words with their open dislike of King Kyrix's reign and their low opinion of those who allow stand by while necromancy is practiced.
+They have a strong history of opposing King Kyrix and have been greatly relieved by his demise.
+They are very outspoken against necromancy.
 Often at odds with the Dwarves over the forest borders, there are many skirmishes as the Pendlewood Elves feel it is their duty to protect the forests of Myrazod from deforestation by the Dwarves.
 The Pendlewood Elves are fierce fighters and renowned for their guerilla warfare tactics.
-Some of the most well known Elven fighters in all the Realm were trained in Pendlewood.
+Some of the most well-known Elven fighters in all the Realm were trained in Pendlewood.